On belief propagation guided decimation for random k-SAT: Introduction and results

-\Thm~\ref{Thm_main} contrasts with the rather promising experimental results on the performance of {\tt BPdec}$(\PHI)$.
-But these results were obtained for `small' $k=3,4,5$.
-Already for $k=10$ experiments are difficult to conduct, because the relevant density $r$ scales exponentially in $k$.
-On the other hand, the constant $\rho_0$ in \Thm~\ref{Thm_main} implies a lower bound on $k$, as for small $k$ the range~(\ref{eqmain}) may just be empty.
-(Since the analysis is intricate as is, no attempt has been made to compute or optimize the precise value of $\rho_0$.)
+\Thm~\ref{Thm_main} contrasts with the very promising experimental results.
+The explanation for this is that the experiments were conducted for `small' $k=3,4,5$~\cite{Kroc,RTS}.
+Indeed, already for $k=10$ large-scale experiments are difficult to carry out, because the relevant density $r$ scales exponentially with $k$.
+Thus, the good experimental performance can be attributed to the value of the constant $\rho_0$ in \Thm~\ref{Thm_main}.
+Because the analysis is intricate as is, no attempt has been made to compute (or optimize) $\rho_0$.